Give Patients With Diabetes a Safety Net

 - ElSayed NA, Aleppo G, Aroda VR, et al. 6.
 Glycemic Targets: Standards of Care in Diabetes-2023.
 Diabetes Care.
 2023;46(Suppl 1):S97-S110. doi:10.2337/dc23-S006

-GVOKE is contraindicated in patients with pheochromocytoma because glucagon may stimulate the release of catecholamines from the tumor.
-If the patient develops a dramatic increase in blood pressure and a previously undiagnosed pheochromocytoma is suspected, 5 to 10 mg of phentolamine mesylate, administered intravenously, has been shown to be effective in lowering blood pressure.
+- GVOKE may stimulate the release of catecholamines from the tumor.
+If patient develops a substantial increase in blood pressure and a previously undiagnosed pheochromocytoma is suspected, 5 to 10 mg of phentolamine mesylate intravenously has been shown to be effective in lowering blood pressure

-In patients with insulinoma, administration of glucagon may produce an initial increase in blood glucose; however, GVOKE administration may directly or indirectly (through an initial rise in blood glucose) stimulate exaggerated insulin release from an insulinoma and cause hypoglycemia.
-GVOKE is contraindicated in patients with insulinoma.
-If a patient develops symptoms of hypoglycemia after a dose of GVOKE, give glucose orally or intravenously.
+- In patients with insulinoma, administration of glucagon may produce an initial increase in blood glucose; however, administration may stimulate exaggerated insulin release from an insulinoma and cause hypoglycemia.
+If a patient develops symptoms of hypoglycemia after a dose of GVOKE, give glucose orally or intravenously

-Please see the Full Prescribing Information for Gvoke.
+Please see full Prescribing Information for GVOKE.